izerui/spring-integration-amqp-publish-subscribe/spring-integration-amqp-publish-subscribe/README.md

 * Open RabbitMQ Command Prompt from the start menu and run below commands

 	rabbitmq-plugins enable rabbitmq_management

 	rabbitmq-server.bat

 * Open http://localhost:55672/mgmt/ and login as guest/guest, just to check RabbitMQ is running
 * Maven imported spring-integration-amqp-subscribe project into STS IDE
-* Add spring-integration-amqp-subscribe on the server and start the TC server and "Run on Server", you will notice that the Application Subscribed to RabbitMQ and start listening
+* Add spring-integration-amqp-publich-subscribe on the server and start the TC server and "Run on Server", you will notice that the Application Subscribed to RabbitMQ.
+And by default it created 2 queues: si.fanout.pub-sub-channel, p2p-pollable-channel
-* Run the below command on the command prompt by going to spring-integration-amqp-publish folder

-	mvn -Dtest=com.goSmarter.amqp.PublisherSubscriberTest test

-Volla, you started see the payload in the subscriber console
+* To demo the Pub/sub model, put a message on to the p2p-pollable-channel, the SI flow gets triggered of

 Refer this [blog](http://krishnasblog.com/2012/10/10/publish-subscribe-with-vfabric-rabbitmq-and-spring-integration-using-spring-amqp/) for more details on the above flow.